patricklam/plam.new-webpage/content/post/20240617-overland-track-cradle-mountain.md

 bag of chips.
 Unfortunately for that bird/fortunately for Hanna, the chips were too heavy for it.

 The track starts out well-marked, on boardwalk, across the buttongrass moorland.
 We also saw a Tasmanian nativehen near the start of the track.
-No other species that day.
+No other species for me that day.

 The first day has the biggest distance and elevation numbers for sure, though the boardwalk makes the terrain easy.
 Still, day 1 is the day with the heaviest packs, and I wasn't used to walking with my Aarn pack, so I did twist my ankle twice when it was just a bit rocky.
 I should get it adjusted again.
 But it turns out that the Overland
-Track has 4 of the 6 days at about 3-4 hours for average walkers, with much of the difficulty in the side trips.
+Track has 4 of the 6 days estimated at about 3-4 hours for average walkers, with much of the difficulty in the side trips.
 NZ Great Walks side trips are short, like 1-2 hours.
 Not these!